 Many believe that the benefits of the cloud heavily outweigh its limitations.
-With major tech giants competing to offer the best cloud solutions – a market valued at $340 billion by 2024 – we might be able to expect a drastic reduction in costs.
-While some privacy concerns may still exist, leading genomics organizations are developing new tools and technologies to protect genomic data.
+With major tech giants competing to offer the best cloud solutions we could expect a drastic reduction in costs. <eanwhile, leading genomics organizations are developing new tools and technologies to protect genomic data.

 Taken as a whole, it is likely that the cloud will be increasingly important in accelerating drug discovery and personalized medicine.
 According to Univa’s Tyreman, it will take around 10–15 years to see the accelerated transition from HPC to cloud, as large organizations are often conservative in embracing novel approaches.